aspose-pdf/Aspose.PDF-Documentation/python-cpp/converting/convert-pdf-to-txt/_index.md

 1. Binding the PDF file to the extractor with [extractor_bind_pdf](https://reference.aspose.com/pdf/python-cpp/core/extractor_bind_pdf/)
 1. Extracting the text from the PDF file using [extractor_extract_text](https://reference.aspose.com/pdf/python-cpp/core/extractor_extract_text/)
 1. Writing the extracted text to the output file
-1. Save the output PDF with [document_save](https://reference.aspose.com/pdf/python-cpp/core/document_save/) function.
+1. Save the output PDF with 'document.save' method.

 The code snippet below shows how to convert JPG Image to PDF using Python via C++: